MahmoodSeoud/BachelorThesis/README.md

 # Bachelor thesis 2024 - DIKU
-This repo is for my BachelorThesis on DIKU 2024
+This repo is for my BachelorThesis on DIKU 2024.
+I have also done some [documentation](/notes.md) of this whole thesis.

 ## Quick start